-Statement for the year ending 31 March 2021
+Statement for the year ending 31 March 2022

-Applying each of our values, we are committed to legal compliance and ethical business practices in all of our operations, and to continually evaluating and improving our practices to combat slavery and human trafficking in all its forms.
+Applying each of our values, we are committed to legal compliance and ethical business practices in all of our operations, and as part of that we continually seek to improve our practices to combat slavery and human trafficking in all its forms.

 Our supply chain

-As providers of legal services, our business and its supply chain has a limited risk of association with modern slavery and human trafficking.
+As providers of legal services, although our business and its supply chain has a limited risk of association with modern slavery and human trafficking, we have implemented an anti-slavery and human trafficking policy and have provided mandatory training to all staff raising awareness of modern slavery and human trafficking.

 Our policy on anti-slavery and human trafficking

 Our anti-slavery and human trafficking policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.